 System analysis

-In phase 0 the system engineering organisation shall perform an analysis of the Mission Statement document, produce Mission Description document(s) in conformance with Annex B, and maintain this latter document for the final selected concept.
+In phase 0 the system engineering function shall perform an analysis of the Mission Statement document, produce Mission Description document(s) in conformance with Annex B, and maintain this latter document for the final selected concept.

-The system engineering organisation shall perform a functional analysis, produce the functional architecture, and produce the function tree which satisfy the customer technical requirements specification, in conformance with Annex H.
+The system engineering function shall perform a functional analysis, produce the functional architecture, and produce the function tree which satisfy the customer technical requirements specification, in conformance with Annex H.

-The system engineering organisation shall document the functional architecture in the design definition file (DDF) in conformance with Annex G.
+The system engineering function shall document the functional architecture in the design definition file (DDF) in conformance with Annex G.

-The system engineering organisation shall justify the functional architecture in the DJF in conformance with Annex K.
+The system engineering function shall justify the functional architecture in the DJF in conformance with Annex K.

-The system engineering organisation shall perform a physical analysis, produce the physical architecture and produce the product tree in conformance with ECSS-M-ST-10 Annex B.
+The system engineering function shall perform a physical analysis, produce the physical architecture and produce the product tree in conformance with ECSS-M-ST-10 Annex B.

-The system engineering organisation shall document the physical architecture in the DDF in conformance with Annex G.
+The system engineering function shall document the physical architecture in the DDF in conformance with Annex G.

-The system engineering organisation shall justify the physical architecture in the DJF in conformance with Annex K.
+The system engineering function shall justify the physical architecture in the DJF in conformance with Annex K.

-The system engineering organisation shall analyse the performances of the system, including end-to-end evaluation, documenting the results of the analysis in the Design Justification File in conformance with Annex K.
+The system engineering function shall analyse the performance of the system, including end-to-end evaluation, documenting the results of the analysis in the Design Justification File in conformance with Annex K.

-The system engineering organisation shall analyse influence of mission, design, development, operations and constraints on cost and schedule as input to the project cost and schedule consolidation and to the utilisation recurring cost (design to cost).
+The system engineering function shall analyse the influence of mission, design, development, operations and constraints on cost and schedule as an input to the project cost and schedule consolidation and to the utilisation recurring cost

-The system engineering organisation shall ensure that any analysis is documented in an analysis report, in conformance with Annex Q.
+The system engineering function shall document analysis that it performs in an analysis report.

+An example of an analysis report is given in Annex S.

-Annex SSystem environments and design and test factors
+System environments and design and test factors

-The system engineering organisation shall establish the influence of all types of environments applied during each life profile event on system and its elements in terms of nominal and extreme environmental conditions including all applicable operational phases.
+The system engineering function shall establish the influence of all types of environments applied during each life profile event on system and its elements in terms of nominal and extreme environmental conditions including all applicable operational phases.

-The system engineering organisation shall establish the criteria for qualification and acceptance in conformance with Annex K of system and system elements for all types of environment.
+The system engineering function shall establish the criteria for qualification and acceptance in conformance with Annex K of system and system elements for all types of environment.

-The system engineering organisation shall ensure that analyses include design induced effects between system components or the system and its external environment and account for analysis uncertainties, in conformance with Annex K.
+The system engineering function shall ensure that analyses include design induced effects between system components or the system and its external environment and account for analysis uncertainties, in conformance with Annex K.

-The system engineering organisation shall establish the design and test factors and margins applicable for design in conformance with Annex K.
+The system engineering function shall establish the design and test factors and margins applicable for design in conformance with Annex K.

 1 Design factors are factors applied to specified loads to ensure robustness of the design.